Yuri Zhuravlyov (mathematician)

 Yuri Ivanovich Zhuravlyov (Юрий Иванович Журавлёв; 14 January 1935 – 14 January 2022) was a Soviet and Russian mathematician specializing in the algebraic theory of algorithms.
 His research in applied mathematics and computer science was foundational for a number of specialties within discrete mathematics, pattern recognition, and predictive analysis.
 Zhuravlyov was a full member of the Russian Academy of Sciences and the chairman of its "Applied Mathematics and Informatics" section.
 He was also the editor-in-chief of the international journal Pattern Recognition and Image Analysis.

 Biography

 Zhuravlyov was born on 14 January 1935 in Voronezh in the former Soviet Union.
 In 1952, after finishing high school, he applied and was accepted into the Mathematics Department at Moscow State University.
 Under the direction of Alexey Lyapunov, he completed his first serious work on the minimization of partially defined boolean functions.
 The work was published in 1955 and awarded first prize at the All-Soviet student research competition.

-In 1953, under the guidance of Alexey Andreevich Lyapunov, Yuriy Ivanovich completed his first serious scientific work on minimizing partially defined Boolean functions.
-This work was published in the “Proceedings of the MIAN,” and in 1955, it won first prize in the All-Union Student Research Competition.

-His diploma work involved solving the problem of finding words in a finite set while considering the unique structure of the set.
-After defending his thesis in 1957, he entered graduate school at Moscow State University, where he worked with A.A.
-Lyapunov in the department led by Academician Sergey Lvovich Sobolev.

-Working on a practical problem of testing a wide class of technical devices, Zhuravlev developed a special mathematical approach that later inspired numerous studies by both Soviet and international scientists.
-While studying the problem of locality in discrete tasks, he introduced a topological concept of “neighborhood” in Boolean function minimization, leading to several classical results, including a theorem on the local undecidability of constructing a minimal disjunctive normal form (DNF).
-These results formed the basis of his Ph.D. dissertation, which he defended at the end of 1959.

-In 1959, Zhuravlev moved to the newly established Akademgorodok in Novosibirsk, where he began his scientific career as a junior researcher, becoming head of a department in 1961 and deputy director for research at the Institute of Mathematics in 1966.
-He also taught in the Department of Algebra and Mathematical Logic at Novosibirsk University, chaired by Academician A.I.
-Malcev.

-In the Computing Theory Department of the Institute of Mathematics at the Siberian Branch of the USSR Academy of Sciences, created by Yuriy Ivanovich, significant work was carried out on operations research, simulation modeling, nonlinear programming, and applied research.